AhnafTahmid98/Kotlin/KotlinPrimeEvenSquare/README.md

-# Kotlin – Assignment 2: filter, map, reduce
+# Kotlin – : filter, map, reduce

 This is a simple Kotlin console program that practices functions and higher-order functions (`filter`, `map`, `reduce`).